 Is filling the position a time-sensitive endeavour?

 If yes, choose search.
-Due to the exclusive nature of a retained agreement, executive search consultants can allocate more time and resources to the candidate search than typical recruiters.
+Due to the exclusive nature of a retained agreement, executive search consultants can allocate more time and resources to the candidate search than contingent recruiters.

 Do you have an up-to-date job specification?